 - Living History interpretation in the Abbots Kitchen and in the grounds

-- Planned enrichment work with the Assistant Education Officer
+- Planned enrichment work

 - Work booklets, trails and quizzes - these can be ordered and photocopied for the day of your visit